 The Department must isolate the chief drivers of these costs and consider innovative solutions that might help to contain them.
-As mentioned in last year's management challenges report, inmate medical costs are a major factor in BOP's overall rising costs and thus monitor the area closely.
+As mentioned in FY 2016 OIG management challenges report, inmate medical costs are a major factor in the BOP's overall rising costs and thus the BOP continues to monitor the area closely.